 Biblical Greek II (NT 313) is a continuation of Biblical Greek I with an emphasis on Koine Greek grammar using translation of the New Testament and other early Christian texts.
-3 credit hrs

 I & II Corinthians (NT 413) is a study in the background, content, and specific theological themes present in I & II Corinthians.